 Due to the seasonal nature of our product, we are unfortunately unable to accept returns.
-Of course if extenuating circumstances occur, we will be happy to work with you.

 Care and Use of the SukkahSoul sukkah

 You can enjoy your SukkahSoul sukkah year after year with proper care and common sense.
 Make sure to read all of the Additional Information to learn about using and storing your sukkah.

 - What is included / What is not included